markmccoid/tmdb_api/README.md

 The API Docs will help you navigate the functions available. [https://markmccoid.github.io/tmdb_api/](https://markmccoid.github.io/tmdb_api/)

+> NOTE: The generated docs for the functions are going to be superseded by the TypeScript type annotations.

 You will find that there are two main types of data returned.
 Either **Raw** or **Curated**.

 **Raw** API functions are simply calls to the main API endpoints, returning all data from them.